d-bl/GroundForge/README.md

 - applied arrow heads and flattened them to colored line ends to emulate [color coded diagrams]
 - made nodes transparent except for bobbins
 - added properties to identify the links that are part of a single thread
-- turned the links from lines to paths with a third node to add twist marks
+- turned the links from lines to paths with a third node to add twist marks with mid-markers

 [scala code] compiled into `matrix-graphs.js` generates alternatives for the `sample.js`.